“Calling any vessel … calling any vessel on Channel 16 for a radio check. Can anyone out there hear me?”

 Sin the First: Making a “general” radio call

-- Tip: To Test your radio on the air, monitor one of the ship-to-ship channels and listen for radio traffic.
+Tip: To Test your radio on the air, monitor one of the ship-to-ship channels and listen for radio traffic.
 After two parties conclude a conversation, call one of them by name and request a radio check.
 You’ll see that most captains will gladly reply out of courtesy.
+Sea Tow also provides automated radio checks on VHF channel 28.
+Simply key your mike and speak, and the system will play back your message so you can check clarity of the message.

 Sin the Second: Not identifying yourself